Meet the cast of Line of Duty series five

 What else has Rosa Escoda been in?
 Appropriately, she popped up in Justice League as a cop.
 You may also have spotted her in the TV series Wanderlust.

 What else has Laura Elphinstone been in?
-Although she hasn’t had many screen roles, you might recognize her from brief appearances in Doctors, Holby City, Call the Midwife and Vera.
+You might recognise her from appearances in Doctors, Holby City, Call the Midwife and Vera.

 Peter De Jersey plays Rossport